Jarrowe History, Family Crest & Coats of Arms

-Picts.
+The name Jarrowe began among the descendants of an ancient Scottish tribe called the Picts.
 It was a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the Jarrowe family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early Jarrowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jarrowe research.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early Jarrowe History in all our PDF Extended History products and printed products wherever possible.

 Jarrowe Spelling Variations